Let’s start with this, what is GA-4?

 It still seems hard.
 Google created a lot of confusion and a massive learning curve.
 The whole philosophical change was great, but they did a terrible job pushing it out.

-Two questions: One is it still possible to migrate?
-And two: How much time is required to migrate?
+Is it still possible to migrate and how much time is required to migrate?
 Is this an easy thing?
 How much time should an organization allocate?

 It depends on how robust and sophisticated the marketing team’s needs are in terms of how they want to do their reporting.
 Any company doing the basic reporting — that will only take a few hours to get them up and running.
 But one of the biggest things is working with the development or IT teams.
 Whether it’s us or someone else they need to make sure they follow the install instructions properly.